Hindu calendar: Texts

 According to Scott Montgomery, the Siddhanta tradition at the foundation of Hindu calendars predate the Christian era, once had 18 texts of which only 5 have survived into the modern era.
-These texts provide specific information and formulae on motions of sun, moon and planets, to predict their future relative positions, equinoxes, rise and set, with corrections for prograde, retrograde motions, as well as parallax.
+These texts provide specific information and formulae on motions of Sun, Moon and planets, to predict their future relative positions, equinoxes, rise and set, with corrections for prograde, retrograde motions, as well as parallax.
 These ancient scholars attempted to calculate their time to the accuracy of a truti (29.63 microseconds).
-In their pursuit of accurate tracking of relative movements of celestial bodies for their calendar, they had computed the mean diameter of the earth, which was very close to the actual 12,742 km (7,918 mi).
+In their pursuit of accurate tracking of relative movements of celestial bodies for their calendar, they had computed the mean diameter of the Earth, which was very close to the actual 12,742 km (7,918 mi).

 Hindu calendars were refined during the Gupta era astronomy by Āryabhaṭa and Varāhamihira in the 5th to 6th century.
 These, in turn, were based in the astronomical tradition of Vedāṅga Jyotiṣa, which in the preceding centuries had been standardised in a number of (non-extant) works known as Sūrya Siddhānta.
 Regional diversification took place in the medieval period.
 The astronomical foundations were further developed in the medieval period, notably by Bhāskara II (12th century).

-Astrology

-Later, the term Jyotisha evolved to include Hindu astrology.
-The astrological application of the Hindu calendar was a field that likely developed in the centuries after the arrival of Greek astrology with Alexander the Great, because their zodiac signs are nearly identical.

-The ancient Hindu texts on Jyotisha only discuss timekeeping, and never mention astrology or prophecy.
-These ancient texts predominantly cover astronomy, but at a rudimentary level.
-Later medieval era texts such as the Yavana-jataka and the Siddhanta texts are more astrology-related.